libts/tslib/CONTRIBUTING.md

 `read_mt()` and in case of a negative return value, return that error code.
 Otherwise of course return the actual number of samples you provide after your processing.

+In case of a filter module, add it to ts_verify and make sure test runs for read_mt at least all pass.

 ### coding style
 We loosely tie to the [Linux coding style](https://www.kernel.org/doc/html/latest/process/coding-style.html)